ellexus/mistral_plugins/output/mistral_graphite/readme.rst

 Mistral Influxdb plugin
 =======================

-This plugin receives violation data from Mistral and enters it into an Influxdb database.
+This plugin receives violation data from Mistral and enters it into a Graphite database.

 The plugin accepts the following command line options:

--d, --database
-  The name of the database.
-If not specified the database will be called "mistral".

--e, --error
+-4
+  Use IPv4 only.
+This is the default behaviour.

+-6
+  Use IPv6 only.

+--error=file
+-e file
+  Specify location for error log.
+If not specified all errors will be output on stderr and handled by Mistral error logging.

+--host=hostname
+-h hostname
-  The name of the file to which any error messages will be written.
+  The hostname of the Graphite server with which to establish a connection.

--h, --host
-  The name of the machine on which the database is hosted.
-If not specified the plugin will use "localhost"
+  If not specified the plug-in will default to "localhost".

--p, --password
-  The password to be used when accessing the database.

--P, --port
+--instance=metric
+-i metric
+  Set the root metric node name the plug-in should create data under.
+This value can contain '.' characters to allow more precise classification of metrics.
+Defaults to "mistral".

+--mode=octal-mode
+-m octal-mode
+  Permissions used to create the error log file specified by the -o option.

+--port=port
+-p port
+  Specifies the port to connect to on the Graphite server host.
-  The port to be used when accessing the database.
-If not specified the plugin will use port 8086.
+  If not specified the plug-in will default to "2003".

--s, --https
-  Use HTTPS protocol instead of HTTP when accessing the database.

--u, --username
-  The username to be used when accessing the database.

 The options would normally be included in a plugin configuration file, such as

 ::
    PLUGIN,OUTPUT

-   PLUGIN_PATH,/path/to/mistral_influxdb.x86_64
+   PLUGIN_PATH,/path/to/mistral_graphite

    INTERVAL,5

-   PLUGIN_OPTION,--database
-   PLUGIN_OPTION,mistral
-   PLUGIN_OPTION,--host
-   PLUGIN_OPTION,10.33.0.186
-   PLUGIN_OPTION,--port
-   PLUGIN_OPTION,8086
-   PLUGIN_OPTION,--username
-   PLUGIN_OPTION,myname
-   PLUGIN_OPTION,--password
-   PLUGIN_OPTION,secret
-   PLUGIN_OPTION,--error
-   PLUGIN_OPTION,/path/to/mistral_influxdb.log
+   PLUGIN_OPTION,--instance=mistral.$USER
+   PLUGIN_OPTION,--host=10.33.0.186
+   PLUGIN_OPTION,--port=2003
+   PLUGIN_OPTION,--error=/path/to/mistral_graphite.log

    END